Microsoft/azure-docs.pt-pt/articles/azure-monitor/app/live-stream.md

 </Add>

 ```
-Ou, no código, defini-lo a QuickPulseTelemetryModule:
+Ou no código, defina-o no QuickPulseTelemetryModule:

 ```csharp
 using Microsoft.ApplicationInsights.Extensibility.PerfCounterCollector.QuickPulse;